dalyIsaac/Whim/docs/docs/architecture/context.md

 ## Initialization

-Managers will generally implement a subset of the following methods:
+Managers and the store will generally implement a subset of the following methods:

 - `PreInitialize` - used for things like subscribing to event listeners
 - `Initialize` - used for loading state, (usually user-defined or saved state)